[HISTORY: Adopted by the Mayor and Board of Aldermen of the Town of Boonton 7-20-2009 by Ord. No. 19-2009. Amendments noted where applicable.]

 Fees for a permit for filming and the amount of a cash bond to cover expenses shall be as follows:

-Permit fees: All permit fees shall be nonrefundable.
+Permit fees shall be as provided in Chapter 130, Fees, Article III, Fee Schedule.
+All permit fees shall be nonrefundable.

 No fee for residents of Boonton who are grade school, middle school, high school, college or university students and wish to film for educational purposes.
 Proof of residency and the educational nature of filming will be required.